Danne Larsson: Tages

 In mid-1965, Larsson looked to branch out from the group's regular sound, and began experimenting with various keyboard instruments, most notably the electric organ.
 The first song which featured his keyboard playing was a rendition of Ritchie Valens' "Donna" that appeared on their debut extended play, Tages.
 Larsson made his solo vocal debut on the song as well, as all previous songs involving his vocals were largely harmonized with other band members.

 However, for the rest of the band's career, Larsson would largely stay out of the spotlight, writing no more A-sides (excluding ones that were credited as group compositions), but did however compose and sing on their albums.
 Their second album, Tages 2, heavily features Larsson's keyboard playing, including piano, electric organ and the spinet.
-He composed and sung the title track on their third album, Extra Extra.
+He composed and sang the title track on their third album, Extra Extra.
 After writing a few songs for their fourth album, Contrast, Larsson co-wrote five of the twelve tracks found on their fifth album, Studio, however he did not sing any lead vocals on the album.
 After Blom left the group in 1968, they continued on as a quartet, attempting to break through internationally.
 This resulted in them changing their name to Blond and releasing one album, The Lilac Years, which was recorded in March 1969 and features one of Larsson's compositions, "The Girl I Once Had", which he had written together with Adrian Moar and Kathe Green.
 However, both Töpel and Larsson had had enough by June of that year, leaving for the mandatory conscription Sweden had within a week of each other.

 His work with the band was largely influential, with Lennart Wrigholm writing that he and Töpel were the best "radar pair guitarists" in Sweden.